Brighton Football Club: VFA

+Merger

 Coupled with its existing off-field problems, the club lost occupancy of its home ground at Elsternwick Park after the 1961 season.

-The club managed to survive, after merging with the South Caulfield Football Club, which played in Federal Football League, forming a new team known as Brighton-Caulfield.
+In 1962, the club merged with the South Caulfield Football Club, which played in the Federal District Football League, forming a new team known as Brighton-Caulfield.
 The merger did not help the club's on-field performances, and its first two seasons as a merged club yielded wooden spoons.
 The club's on-field performance briefly improved in 1964, when it recruited a core of twelve senior players from defending Division 1 premier Moorabbin after that club's sudden expulsion from the VFA just before the season.

 After competing as Brighton-Caulfield for three seasons, the club eliminated almost all links to its Brighton heritage in 1965 as it sought to appeal more strongly to fans in its new suburb.
 The name was shortened to Caulfield, the Penguin emblem was replaced with a Bear, and the club's colours were changed from maroon and gold to blue and white, effectively bringing an end to the Brighton Football Club's existence.
 The club competed in the Association as the Caulfield Football Club until the end of the 1987 season.